Do you have seasonal or year-round allergies and looking for a solid way to get relief?

 Note: You may come across cheaper air purifying products on the market called “ionic air purifiers” or “ionizers” that claim they can help with allergies.
 While their lower cost may entice you, these devices don’t actually trap allergen particles in a filter.
 Instead, they knock particles out of the air and cause them to fall onto surrounding surfaces.
 This means the allergens still reside in the room and will require consistent vacuuming in order to fully get rid of them from the room.
 So, stick with a True HEPA air purifier for your allergy concerns.

-Now that you know what the top features are to look for in an air purifier for allergies, you’ll understand why the three products listed below are the best HEPA air purifiers for allergies you can get.
+Now that you know what the top features are to look for in an air purifier for allergies, you’ll understand why the products listed below are the best HEPA air purifiers for allergies you can get.

-These three devices continue to top the charts with customer reviews and include the most important features necessary to help with allergy symptoms.
+These devices continue to top the charts with customer reviews and include the most important features necessary to help with allergy symptoms.

 If you were to ask an allergist/immunologist what they recommend as the best air purifier for allergies, 9 times out of 10 he or she would recommend a Honeywell product.